 What a Code of Ethics Does for Peer Recovery Support Workers

 Codes of ethics help to legitimize a field of practice.
 Practice standards consist of guidelines to use as the basis for making decisions about what are acceptable as work performance and practice.
 Standards are established using values, ethics, principles, and competencies and usually consist of practice guidelines, core competencies, and ethical guidelines.
 Codes of ethics also help to protect both practitioners and the clients they serve and provide a means for accountability, reporting, and self-regulation.

 Additional resources can be found in the Catalyst blog post Peer Recovery Support Workers: The Research Says “Yes!” from May 29, 2019, on the CASAT OnDemand Resources & Downloads page.
-For professional development opportunities, check out CASAT Training.
+For professional development opportunities, check out CASAT Learning.

 For resources about becoming certified in Nevada, check out the Catalyst blog archives under Peer Recovery Support Specialist.